2

 How much do entry level radiographer jobs pay per week?

-As of Jul 6, 2026, the average weekly pay for entry level radiographer in Virginia is $1,814.98, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average weekly pay for entry level radiographer in Virginia is $1,814.98, according to ZipRecruiter salary data.
 Most workers in this role earn between $1,144.23 and $2,373.08 per week, depending on experience, location, and employer.

-What are entry level radiographers?
+What is an entry level radiographer?

 Entry level radiographers are healthcare professionals who have recently completed their education and training in radiography and are beginning their careers.
 They operate imaging equipment, such as X-ray machines, to assist physicians in diagnosing and treating medical conditions.
 Entry level radiographers work under the supervision of experienced radiologists or senior technologists and are responsible for patient care, positioning patients for imaging, and ensuring the safety and quality of the images taken.
 They must also adhere to strict safety guidelines to minimize radiation exposure for both patients and staff.

-What are the key skills and qualifications needed to thrive as an Entry Level Radiographer, and why are they important?
+What are the key skills and qualifications needed to thrive as an entry level radiographer, and why are they important?

 To thrive as an Entry Level Radiographer, you need a foundational understanding of anatomy, radiographic techniques, and patient care, typically supported by an associate degree in radiologic technology and ARRT certification.
 Familiarity with digital imaging equipment, PACS systems, and radiation safety protocols is essential.
 Strong attention to detail, effective communication, and empathy help radiographers ensure patient comfort and accurate image acquisition.
 These skills are vital for producing high-quality diagnostic images while maintaining patient safety and supporting clinical teams.